 Telis and Ios stood, and looked long at each other.
-Then they hung together, rocking and weeping.
+Then they hung together, rocking and weeping, as wsa to be expected.

 Women, said Teod.
 But his eyes were moist as he turned to Yrre.
 How long has it been, young man? he asked.